Skip to main content

 • $and - AND condition, all conditions must be satisfied

-• When search and filter are both active, use $and to connect them
+• When both search and filter are active, use $and to combine them

 Step 5: Add Pagination

-When data grows large, pagination becomes necessary.
+When data grows, pagination is needed.
 Let's add pagination functionality.

 // src/pages/customer-list.tsx